winniec9153/sep11-freedom-project/blog/entry03.md

 ```
 So what i want to learn next is mostly trying to focus on combining everyhing I have learned into a complete budgetting game. i want to test out everything over again to see how I will be able to use for what I want to include in my budgeting game.
 So what I had plan so far to include is adding game mechanics such as tracking money , impove interactivity trhough adding keyboard controls, and enhacinging visuals which I learned how to do already.
 So I will learn on how to add keyboard control and a way to track money using p5js.

+---
+### Engineering Desgin Process:
+Im currently on the 4th(Plan) step of the engineering design process as I already brainstom some possible features/ideas that I may possibly want to include in my budgetting game.
+Now I am considering what features I want to include in my game based on my brainstorming ideas.
+I am also considerig how these features I am going to put in ym game will work before I start creating it.
+So the features I plan to include in my budgetting game are money tracker, items including bills & coins, a way to add & subtract money when buying or saving money, a way to categroize spending, a visual way of seeing how much money they have, and a way to set how much money they plan to budget.

+---
+### Skills
+Two skills I had developed since the previous entry includes

 [Previous](entry02.md) | [Next](entry04.md)